sean-house/rumble-explore/README.md

 ## Example of usage:

-python2.7 follow-youtube-recommendations.py  --query="global warming,vaccines,nasa" --searches=4 --branch=4 --depth=4 --name="science"
+python3 follow-rumble-recommendations.py  --query="global warming,vaccines,nasa" --searches=4 --branch=4 --depth=4 --name="science"

-* --query: query that is made on youtube
+* --query: query that is made on Rumble
 * --searches: number of search results from the query to start with
 * --branch: branching factor = number of recommendations that are followed
 * --name: name under which it will be saved